REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Methods

 \subsection{Training with Asynchronous Streaming Distillation}

-To mitigate autoregressive error propagation and enforce inter-chunk temporal consistency in chunk-by-chunk streaming diffusion, we introduce the Asynchronous Streaming Distillation (ASD) paradigm.
+To mitigate autoregressive error propagation and enforce generation quality in chunk-by-chunk streaming diffusion, we introduce the Asynchronous Streaming Distillation (ASD) scheme.
 Theoretically, ASD aims to distill global temporal priors from a non-streaming teacher into a streaming student through asynchronous noise conditioning.

 \textbf{Asynchronous Non-streaming Teacher Training.} To emulate streaming dynamics within a non-streaming framework for establishing a theoretical upper bound of temporal consistency, we employ a chunk-wise asynchronous noise scheduler to guide the training of the non-streaming teacher.
 The teacher model receives the full latent sequence as input.
 We first concatenate the reference frame to the front of the initial video latents to provide speaker ID, as follows: